esantanche/lcft-svelte/CommandsForCoachWebsiteSvelteEdition.md

 # To copy the project to production or testing

-You need to copy the entire folder /sapperapp/, in my case /vol/WORKnARCH/SwProjects/leadershipcoachfortech-svelte-edition/sapperapp/.
+1. You need to copy the entire folder /sapperapp/, in my case /vol/WORKnARCH/SwProjects/leadershipcoachfortech-svelte-edition/sapperapp/.
+1. After the first copy, you need to copy the folders /vol/WORKnARCH/SwProjects/leadershipcoachfortech-svelte-edition/sapperapp/__sapper__/build/ and
+/vol/WORKnARCH/SwProjects/leadershipcoachfortech-svelte-edition/sapperapp/static/
+1. Also, don't forget to restart the node server.
+1. If it's the testing website, you need the robots.txt file

 # To run the app on the server